The Ultimate Bike Adventure Van The Vansmith

 • Electrical work: 2-4x longer than expected for beginners

-• Plumbing installation: 2-3x longer without experience
+• Plumbing install: 2-3x longer without time

 • Cabinet making: 3-5x longer for first-time builders